 Many believe that there are various types of defensive behavior, each possibly coming with a unique set of characteristics and consequences.
 We’ve summarized several of the most common defensive behaviors below:

-Minimization: This can occur when a person downplays the significance or importance of something.
-This type of behavior may happen in the wake of a disagreement, especially when parties may share strong differences of opinion.
+This can occur when a person downplays the significance or importance of something.
+This type of behavior may happen in the wake of a disagreement, especially when parties may have strong differences of opinion.

 *If you are facing or witnessing abuse of any kind, the National Domestic Violence Hotline is available 24/7 for support.
 Call 1-800-799-SAFE (7233) or text “START” to 88788.
 You can also use the online chat.

-- Power imbalances in relationships: This can lead to defensive behavior if one percieve that they need to maintain control in the relationship.
+This can lead to defensive behavior if one perceive that they need to maintain control in the relationship.

 Possible Consequences Of Defensive Behavior

 Defensive behavior can have a significant impact on both your relationships and personal development.
 It could cause frustration and resentment in others, leading to strained relationships and difficulty resolving conflicts.
 Additionally, defensive behavior may make it hard to take responsibility for your actions, which may result in a loss of trust in yourself and others.